 Learn more about rural health funding

 Detailed topic guides on different aspects of funding are available on the RHIhub site:

-- Capital funding – an overview of how to find funding for building facilities, purchasing major equipment, and other capital improvement projects
+- Capital Funding for Rural Healthcare – an overview of how to find funding for building facilities, purchasing major equipment, and other capital improvement projects

-- Grant Writing – resources and tips to help rural health organizations apply for funding
+- Applying for Grants to Support Rural Health Projects – resources and tips to help rural health organizations apply for funding

 - Scholarships, Loans, and Loan Repayment for Rural Health Professions – scholarships, loan repayment programs, and other financial aid options to support health career education